"If you do not know where you are going, every road will get you nowhere"

 SET YOUR INVESTMENT GOALS

 Your investment goals are unique to your circumstances and situation, but no matter what you aim to accomplish, it is vital that you take the time to assess your situation and establish a concrete investment strategy for your financial future.
 It is almost impossible to accomplish goals without knowing what they are, and it is therefore essential that you take the time to articulate your financial objectives.
+In many cases, a financial advisor can be beneficial to help you formulate your plan.

 Some investors will prioritize one objective over another, depending on their age, income and outlook.
 Although no one technique is superior to another, nonetheless, planning with the end in mind can help you make the right choices and decisions throughout your investing career and prevent the frustration of your investments not performing as you expected.